egokick/ego-skill-composer/README.md

 # Skill Composer

 Skill Composer is a tool to create automation.

-Craft text prompts that chain together AI responses, software functions (SpecialActions) and user input.
+Craft text and image prompts, chain AI responses, software functions (SpecialActions) and user inputs.
-The strengths of this tool are in the composability and chaining of these things.
+The composability of these things are the main strengths of this tool.

+**Demo of converting images of a book written in spanish to an audiobook in english**

 Edit the skills.json file to create an automation